Hinge and Bracket: Characters

 Patrick Fyffe and George Logan devised the Hinge and Bracket act after they met performing at the Escort Club in Pimlico, London.
 Fyffe had already gained experience performing in his cabaret drag act as a glamorous soprano named Perri St Claire, and his character had appeared in small parts on television shows such as Z Cars and Doctor in the House, as well as the 1972 film version of Steptoe and Son.

 Fyffe and Logan began to work on a comedy act featuring Fyffe as a retired opera singer who still thinks she can sing, with Logan as her male accompanist.
 The idea developed into a dual-drag act featuring a pair of eccentric old ladies.
 Their act was distinct from drag queens in that their portrayal was a more realistic portrayal, allowing them to gain more mainstream appeal beyond gay clubs.
 Author Roger Baker considered Hinge and Bracket to be "at the forefront of a new development in drag which was based in the creation of completely convincing characters".
 The illusion was augmented by the fact that, rather than just playing a drag act, Fyffe and Logan sustained the identities of Hilda and Evadne in real life, always appearing offstage in character for interviews and other appearances.
 Some fans were convinced by their performance and were unaware that the elderly ladies were being acted by two young men, although their act was frequently decorated with double entendres.

 Hinge and Bracket were portrayed as a pair of elderly spinsters who had spent their lives performing classical music.
 They frequently indulged in reminiscences of their heyday singing in opera and performing with Ivor Novello and Noël Coward.
 Their characters evoked a genteel English inter-war world and their stage act was frequently interspersed with performances of popular songs (often Novello or Coward) and light opera numbers, especially pieces by Gilbert and Sullivan.
 Both were singers, and Dr.Evadne Hinge usually provided the accompaniment seated at the piano.
 Writer Gyles Brandreth described Hinge and Bracket as "a drag act with a difference.
 They offered character and comedy instead of glamour and sex appeal."

 The ladies shared a house (known as The Old Manse or Utopia Ltd) in the fictional village of Stackton Tressel in Suffolk; the name was adapted from Fyffe's Staffordshire birthplace of Acton Trussell.
 They employed the services of an eccentric housekeeper, Maud, played in the radio series by English character actress Daphne Heard.
-In the early 90's the ladies put Utopia Ltd up for sale as Dr.Evadne Hinge had decided to move back to her native Scotland, buying herself a small rural croft and Dame Hilda Bracket had decided to move to Sommerset to live with her nephew Julian.
+In the early 90's the ladies put Utopia Ltd up for sale as Dr.Evadne Hinge had decided to move back to her native Scotland, buying herself a small rural croft and Dame Hilda Bracket had decided to move to Somerset to live with her nephew Julian.